bguiz/angular-ember-compare/content/routing/routes-emberjs.md

 If a POJSO is returned, EmberJS uses that value immediately.
 If, on the other hand, a promise is returned,
-EmberJs waits until the promise resolves or rejects, and only then does it continue (initialise the controller and pass the model to it).
+EmberJs waits until the promise resolves or rejects, and only then does it continue to initialise the controller and pass the model to it.

-Above we need to wrap the promise-like object returned by `jQuery.getJSON()` using `Ember.RSVP.resolve()` in order to obtain a promise object that EmberJs knows how to use correctly.
+Above, we need to wrap the promise-like object returned by `jQuery.getJSON()` using `Ember.RSVP.resolve()` in order to obtain a promise object that EmberJs knows how to use correctly.
 This is yet another stumbling block for anyone starting with EmberJs,